[Interview] Catalan situation is 'surreal', says Barcelona deputy mayor

 She revealed that, since last year, a minimum income (linked to various obligations) is being tested in a neighbourhood of the city.

-She also said that since 2015, Barcelona has tried to diversify its economy to depend less on tourism - which has an negative impact on housing and living conditions of locals - and to develop the social economy sector and protect industry.
+She also said that since 2015, Barcelona has tried to diversify its economy to depend less on tourism - which has a negative impact on housing and living conditions of locals - and to develop the social economy sector and protect industry.

 But Ortiz admitted that the coalition, which governs Barcelona without having a majority in the municipal council, has not achieved everything it wanted.